LinditaKalaj/Goal-Tracker/README.md

 ﻿# Goal-Tracker
-Practice React project that allows a user to add and delete goals from a list
+Practice React app that allows a user to add and delete goals from a list.

+Topics implemented in this app are:

+* Dynamic CSS Classes
+* Styled Components & Media Queries
+* Dynamic Props
+* CSS Modules